yogurt-foundation/yogurt-css-documentation/docs/flexbox/align-content.md

 ## Align Content

-Utilities for controlling how lines are positioned in multi-line flex containers.
+Utilities for manipulating how lines are positioned in multi-line flex containers.

 ### Usage